brandon-dore/desk-booking-web-app/README.md

 ## Run locally
-Run these in order for local setup
+Run these in order for local setup, this is assuming you have VSCode installed and have opened the soloution.
 #### PostgreSQL

  - Download and install [PostgreSQL](https://www.postgresql.org/download/)